Reading Matter - online course

 SYLLABUS: the aim of this course is to inspire fascination with materiality.
 It is about helping you to look primarily at the physical attributes of matter, as opposed to focusing purely on the form and function of an object.
 The exercises in this course were originally developed to help design students to push their use of materials; guiding them to curate, configure, and communicate their ideas with ingenuity and flair.
 In Reading Matter, we focus on sketching and visual research to generate compositions arising from the wonderment that comes with deep, slow engagement with a single entity.
 Each lesson will focus on observing and responding to a different material, providing a starting point for exploration and abstraction.
 In some lessons this will be a specific singular substance, such as steel or glass.
 In others it will be a collective material, such as foliage.
 Some materials will be manmade, some natural; some will be useful, others aesthetic.
 Many will be imbued with cultural meaning, and historic significance.
 Lessons consist of exercises designed to help you “read” (i.e. understand and appreciate), represent, and be inspired by matter, as we experiment with ways to combine and adapt drawing media and methods to describe material qualities (such as translucency, texture, sheen, and density) as they change in different light conditions, moisture levels, stages of decay and so on.

-FORMAT: a new session (ten in total) will be uploaded to a course page on my website every weekday at around 9am UK time (GMT or BST, depending on month) during the dates you select.
-Each daily session will include a learning objective, topic overview, contextual description, and video tutorial.
-In addition, two short bonus films, with briefs for weekend activities, will be shared on the two Friday afternoons.
-Once content is activated, it will remain accessible to you for the lifetime of the course.
-When I eventually decide to retire the course, I will email and give you four months notice of its removal.
-You therefore get the pace and rhythm of a real-time course, with the benefit of recorded content being replayable repeatedly anytime regardless of time zone or schedule.
+FORMAT: a new session (ten in total) was uploaded to a course page on my website every weekday during the live run of this course.
+Each daily session includes a learning objective, topic overview, contextual description, and video tutorial.
+In addition, two short bonus films, with briefs for weekend activities, were shared on the two Friday afternoons during the run.
+Content will remain accessible for the "lifetime" of the course.
+When I eventually observe that the course is no longer being accessed by students, I will email and give you four months notice of its retirement.

 MATERIALS: